 An orebody is, by definition, an occurrence of mineralisation from which the metal is economically recoverable.
 Orebodies, and thus measured resources – the amount known to be economically recoverable from orebodies – are therefore relative to both costs of extraction and market prices.
 For example, at present neither the oceans nor any granites are orebodies, but conceivably either could become so if prices were to rise sufficiently.
 At ten times the current price, seawater, for example, might become a potential source of vast amounts of uranium.

 The question of uranium supply clearly does not have a simple answer!
 One could say, that how much we "have" depends on how bad we want it--how much we are willing to pay.
 (This is true for estimating other types of reserves as well.)

-The Council on Foreign Relations, Global Uranium Supply and Demand (2010) adds more perspective to our understanding of uranium reserve estimates (FYI, "grade of uranium ore" is % of ore that is actually uranium)
+The Council on Foreign Relations, Global Uranium Supply and Demand (2010) adds more perspective to our understanding of uranium reserve estimates (FYI, "grade of uranium ore" is the percent of ore that is actually uranium)

 Still, the overall amount of uranium is less important than the grade of uranium ore, according to a 2006 background paper by the German research organization Energy Watch Group.
 The less uranium in the ore, the higher the overall processing costs will be for the amount obtained.
 The group contends that worldwide rankings mean little, then, when one considers that only Canada has a significant amount of ore above 1 percent--up to about 20 percent of the country's total reserves.
 In Australia, on the other hand, some 90 percent of uranium has a grade of less than 0.06 percent.
 Much of Kazakhstan's ore is less than 0.1 percent.

-The World Nuclear Association (December 2016) offers this conclusion about supply and demand--
+As of the summer of 2018, the World Nuclear Association offered this conclusion about supply and demand: